What is a Merchant Account?

 A merchant account is a type of bank account that is used to hold funds from credit and debit card transactions.
 When you swipe your debit card or fill out credit card information online, a payment gateway bundles and approves the transaction and then the money from your personal account or credit line is processed and acquired by a merchant account.
 This all happens in a matter of seconds.
 From there, the funds are normally transferred to a business bank account after a few days.

 In order to accept credit and debit cards online, you must have a merchant account setup with one of our approved providers, like PowerPay.
 The alternative is to use an aggregator (PayPal), which uses their own merchant account to process transactions on behalf of another company or individual.
 When you use an account provider like PowerPay, you get a dedicated account with strong customer service.
-If you are looking for a merchant account or considering switching from your current provider, we recommend Infusionsoft Payments.

 What is a Payment Gateway?